Academic Standards and Grading Requirements

-Students are subject to the minimum grading requirements as set by Graduate and Postdoctoral Studies.
+LLM Common Law students are subject to the minimum grading requirements of the Faculty of Graduate and Postdoctoral Studies.

 Under Allard School of Law rules, all grades above 90% must be approved by the Graduate Committee.